By Buddy DoyleShare Article

 Digital Assets – Where Are We Now?

-Last week, JP Morgan announced the launch of “JPM Coin.”
+In February 2019, JP Morgan announced the launch of “JPM Coin.”
 We thought it would be good to recap our posts over the past year on the topic of cryptocurrencies and coin offerings and update you on the current state of this market.